- How is myelodysplastic syndrome treated?

 - Clinical trials for myelodysplastic syndromes

 - Complementary and alternative therapies for myelodysplastic syndrome

 Chemotherapy for myelodysplastic syndrome

-Because MDS can progress to acute leukemia, patients with MDS may get the same treatment as leukemia patients.
-This type of treatment can help some patients, but it has many severe side effects.
+Myelodysplastic syndrome can turn into acute myeloid leukemia, and it can be treated the same way (with the same drugs at the same doses).
+This treatment wipes out the bone marrow for a time, in the hope that the abnormal stem cells will die and the normal bone marrow will grow back.
+This treatment can help some patients, but it has many severe side effects.
 Problems from this kind of chemo may hasten death, particularly in the elderly.
 Still, this treatment may be an option for some patients with advanced MDS.

-Another option is to use lower doses of chemo drugs.
-This approach can lower the chance of serious side effects.
+Another option is to use some of the same chemo drugs, but at lower doses.
+This approach is less likely to make the MDS go away, but has a lower chance of serious side effects.

 - Mouth sores